-- a. to approve or reject starting materials, packaging materials, and intermediate, bulk and finished products in relation with their specifications; - b. to evaluate batch records; - c. to ensure that all necessary testing is carried out; - d. to approve sampling instructions, specifications, test methods and other quality control procedures; - e. to approve and monitor analyses carried out under contract; - f. to check the maintenance of the department, premises and equipment; - g. to ensure that the appropriate validations, including those of analytical procedures, and calibrations of control equipment are carried out; - h. to ensure that the required initial and continuing training of quality control personnel is carried out and adapted according to need.
+(a) to approve or reject starting materials, packaging materials, and intermediate, bulk and finished products in relation to their specifications;

+(b) to evaluate batch records;

+© to ensure that all necessary testing is carried out;

+(d) to approve sampling instructions, specifications, test methods and other quality control procedures;

+(e) to approve and monitor analyses carried out under contract;

+(f) to check the maintenance of the department, premises and equipment;

+(g) to ensure that the appropriate validations, including those of analytical procedures, and calibrations of control equipment are carried out;

+(h) to ensure that the required initial and continuing training of quality control personnel is carried out and adapted according to need.

-Other duties of the quality control staff are summarized in sections 17.3 and 17.4.
+Other duties of the quality control are summarized in sections 17.3 and 17.4.